lightblue-platform/lightblue-docs-user/language_specification/rdbms.md

     "expressions": expressions
 }
 ```
-* iterateOverField: Required String.
+* `iterateOverField`: Required String.
 It will be evaluated in runtime to get a variable or a Entity's field array of values to iterate over it calling the informed expressions
-* expressions: Required expressions object.
+* `expressions`: Required expressions object.
 These expressions will be evaluated for each value from iterateOverField field

 ### $for
 The [$for](https://github.com/lightblue-platform/lightblue/blob/master/lightblue-rdbms/metadata/src/main/resources/json-schema/metadata/rdbms/model/operation.json) can be defined as following: